NASA has hailed the historic Artemis 1 lunar mission as extraordinarily successful

 The uncrewed Artemis I mission concluded Sunday after the Orion capsule arrived in the Pacific Ocean, off the Mexican coast of Baja California, after a 25-and-a-half-day mission during which it made a round trip to the moon covering 1.4 million miles (2.2 million kilometers).

-It encountered this test fire protected by a heat shield that was first used on this mission and performed well, according to first observations, though more in-depth analysis still needs to be done, according to the mission director, who said on the conference call.
+It experienced this fire test protected by a heat shield that was used for the first time on this mission and performed well, according to first observations, though more in-depth analysis still needs to be done, according to the mission director, who said on the conference call.
 Mike Sarafin.

 “This is what a successful mission looks like,” said the NASA executive.